redfoxofwealden/quenington-wildlife-park/README.md

 ### Gallery

-The page displays nine images of different species of birds and animals with the description below each image.
+The page displays nine images of different species of birds and animals with the description below each.
+These are displayed below each other on devices with screen width of 800 pixels.
+On wider screens the images are displayed sise-by-side.
+On devices with screen widths of 1200 pixels three images can be displayed per row.
+The technology used to accomplish this is css flex.
-- the list of wild birds and animals that can seen

 ### More Info

-The page contains:
-- the opening times of the park
-- the admission prices
-- link to google map showing the location
-- the address and contact details
+The page displays the opening times of the park, the admission prices, has a link to Google maps showing the location and displays the address, telephone number and email address.

-### Existing Features
+## Existing Features

 ## Testing